lammps/lammps/doc/src/Manual_version.rst

 in a public `git repository on GitHub <https://github.com/lammps/lammps>`_.

-Whenever we fix a bug or update or add a feature, it will be merged into the `master` branch of the git repository.
+Whenever we fix a bug or update or add a feature, it will be merged into the *develop* branch of the git repository.
 When a sufficient number of changes have accumulated *and* the software passes a set of automated tests, we release it in the next *patch* release, which are made every few weeks.
 Info on patch releases are on `this website page